loading spinner

 To make this a habit:

-Make it attractive: Share your reframes with a friend for support and additional perspectives.
+• Make it FUN/REWARDING: Share your reframes with a friend for support and additional perspectives.

 Read More: How to be a More Positive Person